 LinkedIn seems to be this distant social media cousin that no one’s quite sure what to do with.
-Most people I talk to get into a good marketing groove with other applications like Instagram or Facebook and LinkedIn just isn’t a part of their conversations.
+Most people I talk to get into a good marketing groove with other applications like Instagram, Facebook, or even Tik Tok, but LinkedIn just isn’t a part of their conversations.

 I’m here to open your eyes.

 LinkedIn may not be the most popular social media tool, but don’t be fooled!
-This application has teeth and can help your business get noticed, generate leads, and build partnerships that take you to the next level!
+Using LinkedIn for business can help you get noticed, generate leads, and build partnerships that take you to the next level!

-There are more people are on LinkedIn than you think
+There are more people on LinkedIn than you think

-LinkedIn is also the most used social media platform amongst Fortune 500 companies.
+LinkedIn is also the most used social media platform amongst Fortune 500 executives.

-This means that creating a profile and/or a business page on this application offers a great opportunity to market yourself, your product or service to the right people.
+This means that creating a profile and/or a business page on this application offers a great opportunity to market yourself, your product, or your service to the right people.

-These ‘right’ people are the all-important decisions that sign service agreements and get you paid.
+These ‘right’ people are the all-important decision-makers that sign service agreements and get you paid.

-They are CEOs, Directors, Vice-Presidents, District or General Managers, and Principals of small to large businesses or corporations.
-They are the people that make major decisions about money allocation and spending.
+They’re CEOs, Directors, Vice-Presidents, District or General Managers, and Principals of small to large businesses or corporations.
+They are the people that allocate money and determine who to spend it with.